jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 ### Euphoriants (THC-like)

 - THC (Δ8-THC or Δ9-THC) offers a relaxing body high.
 - HHC (hexahydrocannabinol) feels similar to Δ8-THC, but distributed unevenly across the body.
 Most of the effect is from the neck up, with some sensation from the waist up.
 The high is roughly balanced between energizing and relaxing.
-Weird.
+Weird. 👎
 - THCV (tetrahydrocannabivarin) offers an energizing head high.

-### Potentiators (CBD-like)

-- CBD is the classic potentiator.
-CBD opens the emotional spigot around the chest.
-- [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
-CBD is obsolete.
-Swap out your CBD for H4CBD.
-- CBDV (cannabidivarin) is believed to support focus, alertness, and overall cognitive function.
-CBDV is less relaxing than CBD.
-- CBN (cannabinol) is more grounding and less psychoactive than CBD.
-CBN offers a head high.
+- Δ10-THC (actually 70% Δ10-THC, 22% Δ8-THC) offers an energizing head high.
+(More clear, less fuzzy, more present than THCV?).

-## Δ8-THC vs Δ9-THC
+#### Closest Cousins: Δ8-THC vs Δ9-THC

 {{% columns %}}
 [![Delta8](delta8thc.webp)](https://en.wikipedia.org/wiki/%CE%94-8-Tetrahydrocannabinol)